HealthHacks PH Website Case Study

 “If I had an hour to solve a problem, I’d spend 55 minutes thinking about the problem, and 5 minutes thinking about solutions.” — Albert Einstein

-For HealthHacks last year, we only had a simple website where interested participants could check out the event details of HealthHacks.
+For HealthHacks in 2016, we only had a simple website where interested participants could check out the event details of HealthHacks.
 It was something a friend made for us, and this year, we wanted to make one on our own.

 We also wanted to up the ante by aiming for 100 participants.
 In order to do so, we felt that a longer landing page was needed.
 This is so we could showcase all the information about the event and persuade participants to register.
 Our CEO, Kyle, also insisted that we create a page where interested students can register right on our website, instead of using a Google Form.